gsnilloC/gsnilloC/README.md

 ---

 ### About Me 👋
 I’m a recent graduate from **San Francisco State University**, where I graduated with a **Bachelors in Computer Science**.
-I have a solid understanding of computer science fundamentals and an eagerness to tackle real-world software challenges!

-### 🛠️ Current Projects
-- Working on a **Rug Selling Website** for a small business, check it out here: [CYO Rugs Repository](https://github.com/gsnilloC/cyo-rugs)
--  Learning **Go** and **cloud infrastructure** to enhance my backend skills.
--  Looking for **New Grad roles** and to collaborate on **open-source projects** in AI or web development.
+I am a Software Engineering Intern at Checkr for the summer and looking for full time roles.
+I enjoy web development and all things tech.

 ---